 To save money on picnics, fill plastic bottles or containers and place them in the freezer the night before.
 When you are ready to go you, have cold (ice) water available for you without you spending money buying water, and if you want to, use it as ice.

 Bring your utensils from home

 I know it sounds ridiculous when I say bring your own home kitchenware.
-I am not referring to just spoons, knives, and forks; what I am referring to is your serving spoons, tongs, bowls, plates, containers, and things like that.
+I am not referring to just spoons, knives, and forks; I am referring to your serving spoons, tongs, bowls, plates, containers, and things like that.

-Although most of the disposable versions of these items might not seem like a lot individually, buying these things can add up.
+Although most disposable versions of these items might not seem like a lot individually, buying these things can add up.
 Why not bring them from home?
 This will save you a lot of money on picnics this summer for sure.